 If you are new to the conversation: Replika was founded by Eugenia Kuyda and Phil Dudchuk with the idea to create a personal AI that would help you express and witness yourself by offering a helpful conversation.
 It’s a space where you can safely share your thoughts, feelings, beliefs, experiences, memories, dreams – your “private perceptual world.”
 It is an interesting product, with apparently a lot of users, and I really wanted to understand its role as an erstwhile music recommendation service.

 Now, if you look at the comment stream, it seems very possible that the only 'spike' attributable to Replika for this track from Jamie xx was about 6 months ago, where a number of music fans were all directed towards it when the song was already 4 years old; and since then, it doesn't seem to have happened again.
 But I was still fascinated: did an AI chatbot actually lead new listeners to this song in an organic way?
 And more importantly, why is no one talking about this?
-But first, the music.
+But first, the music (press play above).